armadaproject/armada/docs/user.md

 - [Docker overiew](https://docs.docker.com/get-started/overview/)
 - [Kubernetes overview](https://kubernetes.io/docs/concepts/overview/)

-The guide is deliberately short.
-For more information, see:
+For more information about the design of Armada (e.g., how jobs are prioritised), see:

 - [System overview](./design.md)